Finite Population Identification and Design-Based Sensitivity Analysis: Design-Based Sensitivity Analysis

-The key idea is to \emph{use $\underline{p}(K)$ to interpret the magnitude of the sensitivity parameter $K$ in the identification results of section \ref{sec:finitePopIdent}}.
+We use $\underline{p}(K)$ to \emph{calibrate plausible values of the sensitivity parameter $K$ in the identification results of section \ref{sec:finitePopIdent}}.
 Specifically, we suggest performing what we call a \emph{design-based sensitivity analysis}: \begin{enumerate} \item First, plot $\Theta_I(K)$, the identified set for ATE, as a function of $K$.
 Below this, plot the function $\underline{p}(K)$.
 Figure \ref{fig:GneezyDesignBased} gives an example of this paired plot.
 The top graph shows the sequence of finite population identified sets alone.
 The second plot then converts its horizontal axis values of $K$ into design-probabilities.

 \item Focus on particular values of $K$.
 There are several reasonable ways to do this: \begin{enumerate} \item Define the breakdown point $K^\text{bp} \coloneqq \sup \{ K \geq 0 : 0 \notin \Theta_I(K) \}$, the largest relaxation of exact balance such that zero is not in the identified set.
 Researchers can compute $\underline{p}(K^\text{bp})$ to interpret this value.
 In figure \ref{fig:GneezyDesignBased} it is 0.65.
 Thus there was at least a 65\% ex ante probability that potential outcomes would be sufficiently balanced that we can conclude that ATE is positive.